DanialArab/LLM/LangChain for LLM Application Development/readme.md

 <a name="1"></a>
 ## Introduction

 By prompting LLM it is possible to develop AI applications much more quickly and easily.
+But an application can require prompting an LLM multiple times and parsing its output, and so there's a lot of glue code that needs to be written. **LangChain makes this development process much easier.**

 ![](https://github.com/DanialArab/images/blob/main/LLM/overview.PNG)